 The seat can recline, a feature some families look for for smaller infants.
 And it is machine washable, a feature every family should look for since babies are crazy messy eaters.

-- Cosco Simple Fold: Cosco offers a budget stand-alone folding chair that is similar to the Graco.
-The price is great, but its seat is not removable making it harder to clean.
-It also doesn’t have a true foot rest.
+- Cosco Simple Fold: Cosco offers a basic stand-alone folding chair that is similar to the Graco.
+Its seat is not removable making it harder to clean and doesn’t have a true foot rest.

 Best Folding Travel High Chair / Booster Chair: hiccapop OmniBoost Travel Booster Seat